 Although each Watson project emerges from the Fellow’s pre-existing passions, it also takes her to places she has never gone before: literally, in the sense that Watsons are not allowed to travel to areas where they have already spent substantial periods of time; figuratively, in the sense that the unique challenges of a Watson year along with exposure to a variety of cultures will help Watson Fellows to come to know themselves and their internal resources better than ever before.

-To fund this year, beginning in 2014, Watson Fellows will receive $28,000.
-In addition, Fellows with federally guaranteed and institutional student loans receive an amount equal to twelve-months payment of these loans.
+To fund this year, Watson Fellows will receive $28,000.
+In addition, Fellows with federally guaranteed and institutional student loans receive an amount equal to twelve-months payment of these loans (note that this does not include private loans secured separately from Bryn Mawr College.).

 All Fellows are required to submit brief quarterly reports and a final report to the Foundation.
 They must also attend the Returning Fellows Conference in early August at the end of their Watson year.